cbruegg/ytdlp-pipedapi/README.md

 Unfortunately, Piped instances are often slow or unreliable, so I've developed a small Docker container that behaves roughly like the API of a Piped instance, but uses yt-dlp to download videos.

+**It is recommended to host this service on a residential internet network from your home to avoid yt-dlp getting blocked.**

 ## Usage

 1. Install Docker